-This Spinach Artichoke Dip recipe is one of our “secret” family recipes!
+This Spinach Artichoke Dip recipe has long been our “secret” family recipe!
 It is super creamy with amazing flavor from the combination of cheese, fresh spinach, and tangy artichoke hearts.
 It is made from scratch, but surprisingly simple to throw together.
 Serve it with veggies, chips, pita bread or enjoy it as part of another meal – the possibilities are endless!

 Spinach Artichoke Dip – The EASY Way!